All Episodes

 It shows the way, shows how it can be done.

-We're gonna need profits like that if Mrs. Clinton gets her wish.
+We're going to need profits like that if Mrs. Clinton gets her wish.

 Senator Hillary Rodham Clinton urged the government to collect billions of dollars in new taxes from major oil companies and to use the money to fund energy research and to help consumers cope with the high price of heating oil this winter.